 In this way, we are like a flock of Starlings, except it’s persons that are the units in this social process.
 Surprisingly, human animals become human persons by participating in this extremely social way of living!
 So, that is why it was difficult to express; we tried to seriously shift our understanding of a very basic activity — thinking — and a very basic ‘thing’— a person.
 They each became much more social, and far less individual.

-Thinking, self-awareness, and even consciousness are being explored as social and not strictly individual, as has been traditionally thought.
+Thinking, self-awareness are being explored as social and not strictly individual, as has been traditionally thought.
 This is now being explored by other philosophers and scientists, and not only those of us at naturereligionconnection.org.
 “We should reject the idea that the mind is something inside of us…Consciousness is not something that happens to us.
 It is something we do”, contends U.C.
 Berkeley, philosopher, Alva Noe.

 *Phrase used by philosopher Wilfred Sellars